 For Jesus, however, he taught them to not merely obey the Law, but to obey its intentions.
 He was also willing to call into question some practices within the Law with statements like “You’ve heard it said, but I tell you.”
 This was no clearer than in his commands about how to treat neighbors and enemies.
 As Israel’s prophet, and in line with many of the Hebrew prophets of old like Isaiah, Jeremiah and Amos, Jesus spoke of impending doom and destruction on the land of Israel.
 But interestingly and news to some of us, Jesus’ message in his great Olivet Discourse (recorded in Matthew 20-25) was not about what modern Christian dispensationalist theology refers to as the second coming of Christ; it was about the events pertaining to the first coming of the Messiah.
 In fact, Matthew 24:34 makes this abundantly clear.
 The coming destruction Jesus spoke of was nothing less than the destruction of Jerusalem in AD/CE 70 during the First Jewish-Roman War which left a horrific bloodbath in the streets of Jerusalem.
 In fact, Jesus’ use of the Greek word γέεννα—properly transliterated Gehenna and often mistranslated “hell” in numerous English Bibles—was most likely referring to the Valley of Hinnom on southwestern corner of Jerusalem, which had become a garbage dump during the time of Jesus.
 Josephus, the 1st century Jewish historian, mentioned that this Valley would have been the site where all or much of the dead were thrown after the siege of Jerusalem.
 Coming to terms with this actual destruction begins to shed light on Jesus’ prophetic statements about a place “Where the worm does not die and the fire is not extinguished.”

 My point: Jesus’ prophecy about a coming destruction was about the destruction of Jerusalem.
 The prophecy, like many Biblical prophecies in the Hebrew Scriptures, was conditional.
 If the people would “repent” (turning things totally around in life and faith) and turn to Yahweh they would avoid this destruction.
 How did Jesus assume they should repent?
-At a minimum, it meant resisting the pagan practice of excluding “the untouchables and outcasts” in the community and hatred and violence against Israel’s enemies.
+At a minimum, it meant resisting the pagan practice of excluding “the untouchables and outcasts” in the community and hatred and violence against Israel’s enemies (see NT.
+Wright’s commentary Mark for Everyone in the section titled “Mark 11:12-25, Jesus Cleanses the Temple” for further reading).

 Some 1st century Judaeans and other Jews around Palestine did repent and began to follow in the Way of Jesus—the way of non-violent enemy-embracing love.
 But it was not enough.
 Violent Zealot groups, who may have otherwise thought Jesus a good man and teacher, refused to follow his way of non-violent love.
 Passionate about the Law of God and passionate about reclaiming the Land for themselves, they believed that overthrowing the Romans through the sword was the only option.
 They held the Romans at bay for a time but were later crushed as Rome’s might came down with great severity on the city of Jerusalem.
 Much more can be said about this and how many modern Christians have completely misread Matthew chapters 20-25, but I digress.